Bryanskiy/posts/delegation in generic contexts.md

 There are three options:

-- Ban delegation from free functions to a methods with generics in a parent container, or even ban delegation from free functions to a methods.
+- Ban delegation from free functions to methods with generics in a parent container, or even ban delegation from free functions to methods.
 - Introduce new generic parameters in delegation item like for impls.
 - Map inference variables to generic params.